AKASHAorg/akasha-id-wallet/README.md

 # akasha-id-wallet
-[DID](https://w3c-ccg.github.io/did-spec/) wallet library for AKASHA.id, which handles requests for the user's profile attributes.
+[DID](https://w3c-ccg.github.io/did-spec/) wallet library for AKASHA.id, which handles requests for a user's persona attributes.
 It is meant to be used by the AKASHA.id application to exchange profile attributes with 3rd party applications.

 ## Install